xguse/movingthelamppost/2013/04/08/exploring_ptci.rst

 .. image:: Exploring_PTCI_files/Exploring_PTCI_fig_03.png

-The 2D histogram above shows that as expected the p-values track mostly but not completly with the r values.
+The 2D histogram above shows that as expected the p-values track mostly but not completely with the r values.
 Generally, a more extreme r value will also come with a "better" p-value, but this is not absolute which warrants keeping the p-value variable in the PTCI in some capacity.
 Also, this plot illustrates that the most populated bins are those with